Novampr/faradic-loader/README.md

-fabric-loader
+faradic-loader
 ===========

-The loader for mods under Fabric.
+The loader for mods under Faradic.
 It provides mod loading facilities and useful abstractions for other mods to use.

 ## License